Beyond Fear (film)

-Beyond Fear is a British television crime dramatisation, first broadcast on 30 March 1997, the opening night of Channel 5, that details the kidnap of estate agent Stephanie Slater by convicted murderer Michael Sams.
+Beyond Fear is a British television crime drama film, first broadcast on March 30, 1997, the opening night of Channel 5, that details the kidnap of estate agent Stephanie Slater by convicted murderer Michael Sams.

+Production

 The drama was adapted from Slater's acclaimed book of the same name by screenwriter Don Shaw, with Jenny Wilkes assigned to direct.
 Beyond Fear starred Gina McKee as Slater and Sylvester McCoy as Sams, with Judith Anthony, Kitty McGeever, Sally Rogers and Iain Rogerson also appearing in key roles.
+Slater was heavily involved in the film's production.

+Reception

 Gerard Gilbert of The Independent gave praise to Beyond Fear, writing: "The undoubted jewel in Channel 5's rather wobbly opening-night crown.
 This is a fine, unsalacious reconstruction of Slater's brave cat-and-mouse encounter with her captor, and Gina McKee gives a convincing portrayal of a normal young woman in an intolerable situation.
+Former Doctor Who Sylvester McCoy is gruffly menacing as Sams."

+Broadcast

+The film recorded a viewing figure of 1.7 million, the most watched programme on the channel that night.

-Former Doctor Who alumni Sylvester McCoy is gruffly menacing as Sams."
-1.7 million viewers tuned it for the drama's debut broadcast.
-Notably, Beyond Fear has never been released on VHS or DVD, although has previously been repeated on True Entertainment as part of their Best of British season.
+Notably, Beyond Fear has never been released on VHS or DVD, although has previously been repeated on True Entertainment as part of their Best of British season, as well as the Lifetime network in the United States.